Fitness Volt

 Fact Checked

-This article was written by one of our qualified writers, and fact-checked by our experts.
-The numbers in parentheses (e.g. 1, 2, 3, etc.) throughout the article, are reference links to peer-reviewed studies.
+This article was written by one of our team of experienced writers, and fact-checked by our experts or our editors.
+The numbers in parentheses (e.g., 1, 2, 3, etc.) throughout the article are reference links to peer-reviewed studies.

-Our team of experts include a board-certified physician, nutritionists, dietitians, certified personal trainers, strength training experts, and exercise specialists.
+Our team of experts includes a board-certified physician, nutritionists, dietitians, certified personal trainers, strength training experts, and exercise specialists.

 Read Our Editorial Process

-Cable Incline Pushdown Exercise Guide and Videos
+Maximize Triceps Gains: Cable Incline Pushdown Guide

 Need more variety in your back training routine?
 The cable incline pushdown is a unique and effective exercise that'll help to develop the lats.

-Written by Matthew Magnante
+Written by Matthew Magnante, ACE

 The cable incline pulldown is a back exercise variation that emphasizes the latissimus dorsi or simply lats for short.
 It’s not an exercise that you see performed often in your local gym, and you may not do it yourself.
 However, that doesn’t mean it’s any less effective than other similar variations.